• Skip to secondary menu

 This is a great book if you do any sort of “Birthday Party for Jesus” type tradition.
 It’s also a great story to remind us that this is a season to CELEBRATE!
 There’s enough story to keep older kids interested, but it’s simple and funny enough for the younger set, too.
 My kids LOVE funny, so this has book is one we re-read often during the holiday season.

-A Churchmouse Christmas - the best Christmas picture books about Jesus
+A Churchmouse Christmas book cover - the best Christmas picture books about Jesus

 A Churchmouse Christmas by Barbara Davoll